Linuxfabrik/monitoring-plugins/check-plugins/mysql-temp-tables/README.md

                          [--defaults-file DEFAULTS_FILE]
                          [--defaults-group DEFAULTS_GROUP] [--timeout TIMEOUT]

-Checks the number of on-disk versus in-memory temporary tables created in MySQL/MariaDB.
+Checks the ratio of on-disk versus in-memory temporary tables in MySQL/MariaDB.
+A high rate of disk-based temporary tables indicates that tmp_table_size or max_heap_table_size may need to be increased.
+Alerts when the disk-based temporary table rate is too high.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        MySQL/MariaDB cnf file to read parameters like user, host and password from (instead of specifying them on the command line).
+Example:
                         `/var/spool/icinga2/.my.cnf`.
 Default:
-                        /var/spool/icinga2/.my.cnf
+                        /var/spool/icinga2/.my.cnf.
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client